SherG/cool-iron/blog/seo-set-forget.md

 And, like the CEO I mentioned, you'll want to be clear on the value proposition you're investing in.

 <em>Tip: Thinking of switching domains?
 Exercise caution before dumping your current domain name.
-It may have more value than you are aware of.</em></p>
+It may have more SEO and monetary value than you are aware of.</em></p>
 </details>

 ### Spam score